Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/types/no_collision.rst

 Invisible
-   Does not display, the same as setting the object to unrendered (such as unchecking the "Camera" icon in the Outliner).
+   Does not display, the same as setting the object to unrendered (such as unchecking the camera icon in the Outliner).